Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 ![](.//media/image63.png)&nbsp;

-The “Input mode”‖ feature exists because buttons behave differently depending on what ‘mode‘ the application is in.
-When the timer has started, the buttons are in the “Mark”‖ mode that expects a click to mean “mark this item incorrect”.
+The "Input mode" allows the user to toggle between marking items correct/incorrect and marking the last item attempted.
+When the timer has started, the buttons are in the “Mark" mode that expects a click to mean “mark this item incorrect”.
 After the timer is stopped, the mode automatically changes to “Last attempted” and the application expects that the next click will mean “mark this as the last